uabrc/uabrc.github.io/docs/data_management/lts/tutorial/globus_cli.md

 globus endpoint search "search_keyword"
 ```

 Please replace the `"search_keyword"` with a keyword that you wish to search the endpoint.
-The search term in the command globus endpoint search `"search_keyword"` does not have to be an exact match with the endpoint's display name.
+The search term in the command globus endpoint `search_keyword` does not have to be an exact match with the endpoint's display name.
 Instead, the search encompasses a wider range of criteria, including the display names of endpoints, words or phrases found in the endpoint's description and the owner's name or email associated with the endpoint.

 For example, if you want to find an endpoint containing the name `bhbelay`, you would use the command globus endpoint search `bhbelay`.
 This will display the endpoint information that includes this keyword in the display name, description, or owner information.